 The 2021 G7 Industrial Decarbonization Agenda and subsequent IEA recommendations for Achieving Net Zero Heavy Industry Sectors in G7 Members, have set a clear framework for action.
 In recent years, G7 countries have made significant progress.
 The United States has allocated substantial public spending to support supply- and demand-side measures under the Inflation Reduction Act, the European Union has adopted a Carbon Border Adjustment Mechanism, and several countries (including Germany, Italy and France), have launched national hydrogen strategies and began construction on near-zero demonstration facilities.

-This event will present the findings from Clean Energy Canada’s recent White Paper Decarbonizing Industry in Canada and the G7, which evaluates Canada’s own progress towards industrial decarbonization and identifies opportunities to learn from similar jurisdictions.
-Panelists from government and industry will discuss key hurdles and opportunities to bring heavy industry to a net-zero future, and what Canada and its Transatlantic allies can learn from each other.
+This event presented the findings from Clean Energy Canada’s recent White Paper Decarbonizing Industry in Canada and the G7, which evaluates Canada’s own progress towards industrial decarbonization and identifies opportunities to learn from similar jurisdictions.
+Panelists from government and industry discussed key hurdles and opportunities to bring heavy industry to a net-zero future, and what Canada and its Transatlantic allies can learn from each other.

 - Rachel Doran, Director of Policy and Strategy, Clean Energy Canada